ISISNeutronMuon/MDANSE/Doc/pages/analysis_jobs.rst

 Calculates the infrared spectrum of a system of molecules.

-The infrared spectrum is a derivative of the dipole autocorrelation function.
+The infrared spectrum is calculated as the autocorrelation of the derivative the molecular dipole moments.

 This analysis requires molecules to be defined in the system, and partial charges to be set to non-zero values.

 Inputs: